ArpanBareja/ArpanBareja/README.md

 ---

 ### 🧩 Codeforces Ratings Extension
-A Chrome Extension to display Codeforces user ratings directly on profiles and contest pages.
+A Chrome Extension to used to display all your friends rating in a single window.
 > 🔗 [GitHub Repo](https://github.com/ArpanBareja/Codeforces-Ratings) | [Live Link](https://chromewebstore.google.com/detail/ncabpddnbkajknjbmmlbgppocbbechoi)

 ---